xlcnd/isbntools/README.rst

 Install
 =======

-From a command line enter:
+From the command line enter:

 .. code-block:: bash